Award-winning Filmmaker & Distinguished Scholar

 I make feature documentary movies and write scripts and books about ideas, culture, politics and art.

-With a historian’s gaze and cameraman’s eyes, I am able to use different media, which helps me to work outside the box.
+With a historian’s gaze and cameraman’s eyes, I work outside the box.

 As a filmmaker, I write scripts, use cinema and DSLR cameras professionally and edit my first drafts.
 I come to film with 30 years in academia.
 Doing most of the elements of filmmaking myself, allows me to exercise greater control over the creative process.